 Her poems and short stories have appeared in many journals including Shenandoah, The Southern Review, and The Virginia Quarterly Review, and in anthologies such as The Southern Poetry Anthology, IV: Louisiana and Hard Lines: Rough South Poetry.
 She lives in Shreveport, Louisiana, with her husband, the poet David Havird, and their own best dog in the world.

-ABOUT MY WORK
+ABOUT THE WORK

-Many of my poems are grounded in the time and place of the novel.
-Others travel, dragging the dust and folklore of the South to Europe and the Caribbean.
-Spoken largely from a feminist perspective, these lyric poems—whatever the setting—speak, as does the novel, to tensions in relationships: those of the human family to the environment, between humans and animals, and within families themselves.
-These themes find a loose narrative structure in my three published collections: Dirt Eaters, Sleeping with Animals, and The Garden of the Fugitives.
+Most of her poems are set in rural South Carolina and in Louisiana, where she has lived since 1988.
+Others travel.
+Spoken largely from a feminist perspective, these lyric poems—whatever the setting—speak to tensions in relationships: those of humanity to the environment, between humans and animals, and within families themselves.
+These themes find a loose narrative structure in her four published collections: Wild Juice, The Garden of the Fugitives, Sleeping with Animals, and Dirt Eaters.

 "Writing close to the bone, Ashley Mace Havird stares unflinchingly at what most people turn away from; hers is a spare, honed language that refuses to embellish truth with ornament.
 The echoing music and vivid imagery of her poems carry powerful emotions, but with a fine restraint whose understatement intensifies their ironies, their truth, like a taut spring that releases its charge in the mind."
 Eleanor Wilner, author of Reversing the Spell: New and Selected Poems